 - a.
-Meet the basic standards for Standard Mail in 2.0 through 4.0 in Prices and Eligibility. - b.
-Except as provided in 3.6, Residual Volume Requirement, be part of a single mailing of at least 200 addressed pieces or 50 pounds of pieces qualifying for nonautomation Standard Mail.
+Meet the basic standards for Standard Mail in 2.0 through 4.0. - Except as provided in 3.6, be part of a single mailing of at least 200 addressed pieces or 50 pounds of pieces qualifying for nonautomation Standard Mail.
 Regular and Nonprofit mailings must meet separate minimum volumes. - c.
-Bear a delivery address that includes the correct ZIP Code or ZIP+4 code and that meets these address quality standards: - 1.
-The ZIP Code accuracy standard in 3.8. - 2.
+Bear a delivery address that includes the correct ZIP Code or ZIP+4 code and that meets these address quality standards:

+- 1. The ZIP Code accuracy standard in 3.8. - 2.
 If an alternative addressing format is used, the additional standards in 602.3.0. - d.
-Be marked, sorted, and documented as specified in 245, Mail Preparation, or 705.8.0, Preparing Pallets.
+Be marked, sorted, and documented as specified in 245, or 705.8.0.